 Everyone deserves to have a beautiful, confident, and healthy smile, so it’s no wonder that there are so many at-home products on the market that help you combat yellow or stained teeth to achieve a brilliant sparkle.
 But there’s one teeth whitening product that’s gained attention in the past decade among celebrities and social media influencers that’s a bit more high-tech and a bit more expensive: an at-home UV teeth whitening kit.
 Here, we’ve laid out a few facts on the safety and effectiveness of these types of products, so you can understand how it works before considering it as an option for a whiter smile.

 Is UV Teeth Whitening Safe?

-One of the major issues in using UV teeth whitening is that there can be extreme user error, resulting in damage and even burns.
-The ratio of gel to UV exposure varies from kit to kit, but it's not an exact science.
+Another potential issue in using UV teeth whitening is that there can be extreme user error, resulting in damage and even burns.
+The ratio of gel to UV exposure varies from kit to kit, and without the consultation of a dentist, you may not know your threshold for sensitivity.
 What's more, applying too much gel at one time can result in the gel conducting too much of the heat from the UV light, causing gum burns.
-The U.S. Food and Drug Administration has logged complaints of burns from UV-based whitening kits.

-The next time you noticed a social media star's blue light testimonial, remember to take it with a grain of salt.
-With the right at-home treatment, you can get the star power smile without the risk or extra steps.
+The next time you notice an advertisement or celebrity endorsement for a teeth whitening UV light kit, remember to take it with a grain of salt.
+With the right at-home treatment or even a treatment via your oral care provider, you can get the star power smile without the risk.